 Hyperscale Data Centers

 VIAVI Solutions is an active participant in over thirty standards bodies and open source initiatives including the Telecom Infra Project (TIP).
 But when standards don’t move quickly enough, we anticipate and develop equipment to test evolving infrastructure standards.
 We believe in open APIs, so hyperscale data center companies can continue to write their own automation code.

 Decades of innovation, partnership, and collaboration with over 4000 global customers and standards bodies like the FOA have uniquely qualified VIAVI to address the testing scale and complexity of hyperscale data centers.
 We guarantee performance of optical hardware over the lifecycle of the hyperscale ecosystem, from lab to turn-up to monitoring.
 Testing and monitoring within the data center extends outward to data center campuses and large-scale metro, along with global and distributed data center networks and their interconnects.

 Automated MPO connector inspection completed in seconds, simultaneous testing of multiple 400G or 800G ports, and virtual service activation and monitoring are some of the test capabilities required to keep pace with hyperscale evolution

 What is a Hyperscale Data Center?

-It is a large-scale distributed computing center that is owned and operated by the company it supports.
-The term “hyperscale” does not refer exclusively to data center size, but rather the ability to scale up capacity rapidly in response to increased demand.
-This can include horizontal scaling (scaling out), by adding more hardware to the data center, or vertical scaling (scaling up), by increasing the power, speed or bandwidth capabilities of existing hardware.
-They frequently leverage software defined networking along their own proprietary technology.
+It is a large-scale distributed computing center that is frequently owned and operated by the company it supports.
+The term “hyperscale” refers to data center size as well as the ability to scale up capacity in response to demand.

 What is a Hyperscaler?